For Student Entrepreneurs, founders, institutions, corporates, and public partners

 Immersion shortlist

-If your work is strong, you can be selected for in-country exposure, matchmaking, showcases, or partner-led opportunities.
+Strong work can earn selection for in-country exposure, matchmaking, showcases, or partner-led opportunities.

 Your outcomes